-Each year, unethical medical providers and federal contractors submit billions of dollars of fraudulent payment claims to the federal government.
-The federal government unfortunately pays a substantial number of those claims because it doesn’t have sufficient resources to thoroughly investigate each claim at the time the claim is submitted.
+Each year, medical providers and federal contractors submit billions of dollars of fraudulent payment claims to the U.S. government.
+Unfortunately, the government accidentally pays a substantial number of those claims.

-The federal government cuts its losses by utilizing a law called the False Claims Act to recoup the money that it paid towards fraudulent claims.
-The False Claims Act includes a provision that authorizes people not affiliated with the government, called “relators” to file lawsuits on behalf of the government to help the government recover the money that was stolen from it.
+The False Claims Act (FCA) enables the U.S. government to recoup some of the money that it paid towards fraudulent claims.
+The FCA includes a provision that authorizes private citizens – “relators” – to file lawsuits on behalf of the government to help it recover the stolen money.

 What Activities are Prohibited by the False Claims Act?

 The False Claims Act (“FCA”) imposes liability on a person or organization that:

 - Submits a claim to the federal government that he/she/it knows (or should know) is false.
 E.g., a medical provider that submits a Medicare claim for services that weren’t actually provided to a patient).

 - Submits a false record in order to obtain payment.
 E.g., a defense contractor makes a false certification of regulatory and statutory compliance in order to win a contract bid; or,